 There are four stunning ceremony and reception areas in the main house, the primary one being the Hall – the heart of the house, and an ideal location for a ceremony for up to 150 seated (and 50 standing) guests.
 The Drawing Room, The Morning Room and The Porch (the front steps of the house useable for an outdoor ceremony) make up the other three licensed ceremony areas.

-For accommodation, there are 9 rooms all with their own unique character.
+For accommodation, there are 16 beautiful bedrooms all with their own unique character.
 These include the oak-panelled Master Suite with a Caesar size bed; en-suite facilities and a double bedroom attached which can also be used as a bridal dressing room.
-There are 7 more bedrooms including the fantastic Oak Room with its 350-year-old 4-poster bed and freestanding copper bath.
-Every room has been carefully modernized, then individually styled and redecorated by Sarah and Anselm to maintain the traditional feel of the house and inspire guests with their inventive attention to detail.
-The total sleeping capacity is 22 persons, with the option of supplementary single beds being added.
+Further rooms include the fantastic Oak Room with its 350-year-old 4-poster bed and freestanding copper bath.
+Every room has been carefully modernized, then individually styled and redecorated to maintain the traditional feel of the house and inspire guests with their inventive attention to detail.
+The total sleeping capacity is 39 persons, with the option of supplementary single beds being added.
 All rooms include their carefully selected all-you-can-eat breakfast menu; consisting of the classic full English alongside yoghurts, mueslis, cereals, fruits and pastries.
 Everything is high quality, free range and locally sourced as far as possible.

 An environmentally sustainable ethos is the foundation of operations at Elmore.
 The Gillyflower has been built using earth and timber from the Estate and a newly installed Biomass boiler heats both the house and Gillyflower using wood from the estate.
 In-house catering is an exceptional offer, with food being sourced locally as well as from the kitchen garden.
-There is a “grow-to-order” option if booked well in advance.
 Whilst the focus is on how to make the most of your celebration during your stay, the intent is to get back to the basics of how a traditional country estate was run.
 The vision is that the House, Gardens and Estate will all work together to become shining example of low impact, self-sufficiency, without compromising on comfort and style.

 The jewel in Elmore’s swan-topped crown is The Gillyflower.
 It truly represents everything that this generation of the Guise family is trying to accomplish.
 These festival-minded souls take the greatest pleasure in seeing you and your guests have the wedding ceremony and party of your dreams.
 Within the house they celebrate tradition, while in the Gillyflower they embrace innovation and evolution.